 - Meet the Recruiter – Get a sense of the men and women who have the ability to welcome you to the profession with open arms or close the door in your face.

-- Career spotlights – Profiles of over 40 current and former trainees at different firms to give you a taste of how things could be if you were in their position.
+- Meet the Lawyer – Profiles of over 40 current and former trainees at different firms to give you a taste of how things could be if you were in their position.

 - Deadline calendar – We offer an extensive list of application deadlines for training contracts and work placement schemes – a vital tool in helping to avoid the last-minute application submission scramble.